mytusshar/auth-module/README.md

   - On the next screen click `Next`.
   - On the next screen click `Launch`.
   - It will take some time to complete creation of the instance.
-  - Once completed copy `URL` of this instance for future process and paste it in
+  - Once completed copy `URL` of this instance for future process and paste it in `config.json` file as shown below.

   ````
      "serverAddress": "http://[ Paste URL Here ]",